Living with dementia or memory loss can bring many challenges for residents of Camden.

-We can offer you support and help you to get the most out of life.
+We can offer you or a loved one, specialist support, helping you to get the most out of life.

-How does the Dementia Wellbeing service work?
+How does the service work?

 Referral criteria for the Dementia Wellbeing service

 In order to be eligible for our Dementia Wellbeing service, you, or the person you're referring must be over the age of 55 and be a current Camden resident.
 The individual being referred must have concerns around memory or, has been diagnosed with mild cognitive impairment or dementia, and meet one of the following:

 - Not currently engaged with any other services (resource/day centres, lunch clubs) and has limited or no support network from family/friends.

 - Is housebound and has limited, or no support network from family/friends.